Cloudxtreme/autodock-autoscale/README.rst

 Now autodock-autoscale will monitor this container's load and automatically spawn new instances of this container based on the parameters used to start it.

-.. note:: This is best used in conjunction with
+.. note: This is best used in conjunction with
           `autodock-hipache <https://github.com/prologic/autodock-hipache`_

 Configuration
 -------------

-There are several options you can pass when running the autodock-autoscale plugin:
+There are several options you can pass when running containers for autoscaling:

 - ``AUTOSCALE_MIN=n`` The minimum number of instances to run at any given time.
 - ``AUTOSCALE_MAX=n`` The maximum number of instances to scale up to.